Kerry O'Brien (journalist): The 7.30 Report

-After six years as compere and interviewer of the Australian Broadcasting Corporation's Lateline program, O'Brien moved in 1995 to The 7.30 Report as editor, compère and interviewer.
+After six years as compere and interviewer of the Australian Broadcasting Corporation's Lateline program, on 4 December 1995 O'Brien moved to The 7.30 Report as editor, compère and interviewer.
 He also anchored and moderated the ABC's election telecasts for 20 years.
 O'Brien has won many awards, including the top award in Australian journalism, the Gold Walkley in 2000.
 He has also made several appearances on The Chaser's War on Everything.

 With respect to effective interviewing, O'Brien has said that "It's very much about being prepared.
 Think through the issues related to what you're talking about—think them through.
 Look for the logic.
 Try to understand as best you can, then you try and cut to the heart of the issue in the same way, I suppose, a lawyer might."

 O'Brien announced in September 2010 that he would be resigning as the editor and presenter of The 7.30 Report at the end of the year and would move on to new roles within the ABC in 2011.
 He concluded his time at The 7.30 Report on 9 December.